Sep272016IMHX Generates Enquiries For Amber Industries

 Feb 2 2012Success for Amber Industries at Logistics Link South 2012

 Amber Industries recently exhibited at the Logistics Link South show at Sandown Park.
 Hundreds of logistics professionals gathered to learn new ways to improve productivity, cut costs and efficiently manage stock.
-Amber Industries exhibited a range of conveyors at the show which included a powered belt bend, a powered belt straight, a lineshaft bend and a powered roller straight.
+Amber Industries exhibited a range of conveyors at the show which included a powered belt curves, a powered belt straight, a lineshaft bend and a powered roller straight.

 "The conveyors on demonstration gave us a great opportunity to show the quality and workings of our range" said John Spittlehouse, system sales manager at Amber Industries."We have received some great enquiries since the show which we are sure will lead to new business opportunities."